delilahrois/delilahrois/README.md

 [<img src='https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white' />](https://www.linkedin.com/in/delilahrose)
 <!-- []() -->

-My name is Delilah and I'm a front-end software engineer at [Turbine Labs.](https://www.turbinelabs.com/) ✨
+My name is Delilah and I'm a front-end software engineer at [Evodince.](https://evodince.com/) ✨

-I am passionate about sustainability, efficiency, and responsive design.
-On our small team at Turbine I was able to get involved in almost every aspect of our development process, lending me important skills and comprehension of backend technologies as well as a deeper understanding of Typescript, React, and Agile workflows.
+I am passionate about sustainability, scalability, and responsive design.
+On my last small team I was able to get involved in almost every aspect of our development process, lending me important skills and comprehension of backend technologies as well as a deeper understanding of Typescript, React, and Agile workflows.
+Now at Evodince, I am leading our engineering development with a Javascript application for audience intelligence.

 Before tech I was in hospitality management, where I found success creatively managing a team for front-of-house operations at a busy downtown eatery in Portland, Maine. 🦞